Is your basement waterproof protected?

-Most basements are used for domestic accommodation which would be a Grade 3.
+Most basements are used for domestic accommodation, which would require a Grade 3 standard.

-Garages and car parks could be classed as a Grade 2 as they may not need to be completely damp free.
+Garages and car parks could be classified as Grade 2, as they may not need to be completely damp-free.

-It will always be possible to upgrade from Grade 2 to 3 we would advise to construct a basement as a grade 3 as it’s more cost effective and time saving in the long run.
+It will always be possible to upgrade from Grade 2 to 3, but we would strongly advise constructing a basement as a Grade 3 from the get-go, as it’s more cost-effective and will save you time in the long run.

 - New build or Existing

 Structural waterproofing below ground is a highly specialised operation and must be undertaken by contractors and designers who have the requisite levels of skill, understanding and experience.
 Failures resulting from inadequate specifications or poor workmanship can be very costly.

 To secure a waterproofing basement survey you can trust, contact Alliance today.